syncfusion-content/windowsforms-docs/WindowsForms/TreeView/FAQ/How-to-expand-or-collapse-all-the-child-nodes-of-a-particular-node.md

 ---
 layout: post
-title: How-to-expand-or-collapse-all-the-child-nodes-of-a-particular-node | Windows Forms | Syncfusion
+title: How-to-expand-or-collapse-all-the-child-nodes-of-a-particular-node | WindowsForms | Syncfusion
 description: how to expand or collapse all the child nodes of a particular node
-platform: windowsforms
+platform: WindowsForms
 control: TreeView
 documentation: ug
 ---